Severson-Group/eMach/docs/source/getting_started/tutorials/draw_spm/index.rst

 	# add code below for remaining components

-Upon running the above script, am instance of the JMAG application should be launched on your PC and the corresponding components should be drawn in the sequence they were defined in.
+Upon running the above script, an instance of the JMAG application should be launched on your PC and the corresponding components should be drawn in the sequence they were defined in.
 The end result is expected to look as shown in the figure below.

 .. figure:: ./images/SPM_3D.PNG